sauravugi/ProjectWithJWT/README.md

 - MySQL
 - Lambok
 - Swagger Ui
+- HTML
+- CSS
+- JavaScript
+- Bootstrap

 ## Modules
 - Login Module
 - Admin Module
 - User Module
 - Product Management Module
+- Index Module(Frontend)
+- Admin Module(Frontend)
+- User Module(Frontend)

 ## Features

-- User and Admin authentication & validation with session UUID.
+- User and Admin authentication with Jwt Token & validation.
 - Admin Features:
   - Admin can register, log in, log out, update and delete accounts
   - Admin have control over the entire application
-  - Admin can manage User and product.
+  - Admin can manage User, order and product.
   - Admin can access the details of different users and products.
-  - Only logged-in Admin can access all features of Admin
+  - Only logged-in Admin can access all features of Admin and Every Operation perform Only help of JWT Token.
 - User Features:
   - Users can register themselves with the application, logging in and logout into the application
   - Users can buy products and can cancel the products.
   - Users can update, or delete their accounts
-  - Only logged-in users can access all user features
+  - Only logged-in users can access all user features and Every Operation perform Only help of JWT Token.

 ## Installation and Run